Dd1235/Distributed-Key-Value-Database/readme.md

 - This one is on adding print statements to the endpoints in `transport/transport.go` to show the flow of requests and responses, especially for replication and sharding.
 I seeded using `./seed_shard.sh`, that puts 10 random keys in only one of the shards(redirects happen).
 - Emojis also added for readability, these are commented out for brevity now, so you can uncomment them if you want to see the output with emojis.
+- Note: I've also commented out the print statement in `replication/replication.go` that prints when deletion from the replication queue happens, so you can uncomment that if you want to see the output with that as well.

 ```bash
 2025/07/12 15:17:12 Serving on http://127.0.0.33:8080 ...